remarkjs/remark-validate-links/readme.md

 > It does not check headings in other files.
 > In a browser, only local links to headings are checked.

+This package exports no identifiers.
+The default export is `remarkValidateLinks`.

 Say we have the following file, `example.md`:

 ```markdown